CFT-Forensics: High-Performance Byzantine Accountability for Crash Fault Tolerant Protocols: Related Work

 PeerReview \cite{peerreview} builds a framework for accountability that applies to general distributed systems.
-Although it accounts for Byzantine faults in Raft as \sysname does, it has substantially higher overhead communications and space requirements than \sysname, which we discuss in \sref{sec:peerreview} in detail.
-In particular, under high workloads, PeerReview has $5\times$ higher communication overheads than \sysname and a prohibitive spatial overhead compared to a constant spatial overhead in \sysname.
-PeerReview requires nodes to audit each other, instead of assuming a central auditor as we do (\S\ref{sec:model}). {To address this difference, we also analyze the theoretical complexity of a variant of PeerReview, which we term HubReview, in \sref{sec:peerreview}.
-However, even HubReview incurs substantially higher communication and memory overhead than Raft-Forensics.} PeerReview also fails to account for {Byzantine behavior by the client}, while such Byzantine behavior is included in our model (\sref{sec:model}).
-Therefore, \sysname is not replaceable by PeerReview.
+Although it accounts for Byzantine faults in CFT protocols as \sysname does, it has substantially higher overhead communications and space requirements than \sysname, which we discuss in \S\ref{sec:perf} in detail.
+PeerReview requires nodes to audit each other, instead of assuming a central auditor as we do (\S\ref{sec:model}).
+To address this difference, we disable inter-node auditing in PeerReview, which still incurs substantially higher communication and memory overhead than \sysname.